Home » 5 Cockatiel Crest Positions (And What They Mean!)

 If a cockatiel’s crest points straight up, it usually denotes calm and contentment.

 As positive as a raised crest is, the mohawk shouldn’t always be up.
-The crest should sometimes drop to a ‘half mast.’
-If this isn’t happening, it may be unable to coordinate its circadian rhythms and rest.
+It should sometimes drop to a ‘half mast.’
+If this isn’t happening, it may be unable to relax.

 The same applies if the cockatiel is sleeping with its crest up.
-Like all birds, cockatiels have a third eyelid, the nictitating membrane, which enables them to sleep with their open eyes to flee danger.
+Cockatiels have a third eyelid, the nictitating membrane, which enables them to sleep with their open eyes to flee danger.

 Fully Raised and Curved Crest